 - Android SDK

 Start with the latest version of Android Studio.
-At time of writing, the latest version is 2.3.3, but 3.x (which is how we write three-point-whatever-the-latest-number-is) is just around the corner.
+At time of writing, the latest version is 3.2.1, but this changes rapidly.
 Choose whichever one is recommended on Developer.Android.
 The Android SDK comes with Android Studio now, so there is no need to download it separately.
 The only other thing you’ll need for Android development is the Java JDK, which you’ll need to download separately from Oracle’s site here.

 We’ll go into how to download and set everything up in a more detail in future posts about android app development for beginners.
 For now, let’s concentrate on what these components actually are.